 It's over 100 years old

-The Cry of Dolores has been celebrated since 1812, as a commemoration of Father Hidalgo's famous speech.
+The Cry of Dolores has been celebrated since 1812 as a commemoration of Father Hidalgo's famous speech.
 This speech became a rallying cry that inspired Mexicans to fight for their freedom.
 As a result, Father Hidalgo is much beloved by Mexicans as the Father of Mexican Independence.

-Every year the current Mexican president will ring the bell of the National Palace in Mexico City.
+Every year, the current Mexican president will ring the bell of the National Palace in Mexico City.
 This is followed by a reenactment of the original Cry.
 At the close of his speech, the president shouts out, "¡Viva Mexico!"